-- The protection group is defined. - The resource group exists on both clusters and is in an appropriate state. - The HAStoragePlus resource must exist in the application resource group, so that it can bring online the devices and mount the file systems.
+- The protection group is defined. - The resource group exists on both clusters and is in an appropriate state. - On the primary cluster, if the protection group is active, the application resource group is online. - On the secondary cluster, the application resource group is in the Unmanaged state. - The HAStoragePlus resource must exist in the application resource group, so that it can bring online the devices and mount the file systems.